 How to Get to Nara From Kansai International Airport (KIX)

-If you are arriving at Kansai International Airport in Osaka and wish to travel directly to Nara, then you have a couple of options.
-You can either take the train or a limousine bus.
-If you have purchased a JR Pass, I recommend taking the train to save yourself some money.
+If you’re arriving at Kansai International Airport in Osaka and planning to travel directly to Nara, you have two main transportation options: the limousine bus or the train.
+If you have purchased a JR Pass, I recommend taking the train to save yourself money.
 Otherwise, the limo bus is the easiest.

 Top Things to Do on a Day Trip to Nara: